quynhdinh/sa/README.md

 Consul: a service mesh solution providing service discovery, configuration, and segmentation functionality.

 Feign Client: a declarative web service client that simplifies the process of making HTTP requests to other services.

+# Day 7: Load balancing
+Feign facilitates load balancing by distributing requests across multiple instances of a service, improving performance and reliability.

+API Gateway acts as a single entry point for clients, routing requests to the appropriate microservices and handling cross-cutting concerns such as authentication, logging, and rate limiting, security, filtering.